micmejia/bible-dump/AMPC/Philippians/Phil 1.md

-[^g]But the former preach Christ out of a party spirit, insincerely [out of no pure motive, but thinking to annoy me], supposing they are making my bondage more bitter _and_ my chains more galling.
+But the former preach Christ out of a party spirit, insincerely [out of no pure motive, but thinking to annoy me], supposing they are making my bondage more bitter _and_ my chains more galling.